What-If Analysis in Excel

 Goal Seek Parameters

-Result.
-You need to sell 90% of the books for the highest price to obtain a total profit of exactly $4700.
+Result: you need to sell 90% of the books for the highest price to obtain a total profit of exactly $4700.

 Goal Seek in Excel